The Urbino Now Project 2025

-DATES: May 30 – June 27, 2024
+DATES: May 22 – June 14, 2025

 GENERAL LOCATION: Le Marche Region of Italy, Urbino

-ENROLLMENT CAPACITY: 65
+ENROLLMENT CAPACITY: 55

-FOCUS: Immersion in Multimedia Journalism (writing, photography, video) or Long-form/Non-fiction Journalism (with a strong emphasis on photography) resulting in a website and magazine. ieiMedia's PR and Marketing program will provide students with an overview and appreciation for the changing nature of the global PR industry.
+FOCUS: Immersion in Multimedia Journalism (writing, photography, video) or Long-form/Non-fiction Journalism (with a strong emphasis on photography) resulting in a website and magazine. ieiMedia's International PR and Marketing program will provide students with an overview and appreciation for the changing nature of the global PR industry.
 Students will have the opportunity to partner with local businesses to create custom PR programs to support merchants and participate in the development of a large regional multi-dimensional campaign to encourage outside tourism to the region.

-TOTAL COST: $5,795 + airfare
+PROGRAM COST: $4,545 + airfare

-INCLUDES: Tuition – 3 credits; university dorm accommodations; transportation from Rome airport to Urbino and return; breakfast, lunch and dinner on most days; travel insurance; opening reception & dinner, awards ceremony & farewell dinner; and program activities.
-DOES NOT INCLUDE AIRFARE.
-Note: This program is an ideal companion to the four-week Urbino program in multimedia journalism.
+INCLUDES: university dorm accommodations; transportation from Rome airport to Urbino and return; breakfast, lunch and dinner on most days; travel insurance; opening reception & dinner, awards ceremony & farewell dinner; and program activities.

-APPLICATION DEADLINE: Application Deadline is February 9, 2024.
+APPLICATION DEADLINE: Application Deadline is February 7, 2025.
 If you do not have the necessary access to submit your application by the deadline, start a conversation with us by clicking the Get Started button below.
 Please refer to the Application Deadline Details below for more information.

 PAYMENT DEADLINES: